konsulting/porter/README.md

  - `porter start`
  - `porter status` - show the status of containers
  - `porter stop`
- - `porter restart` - Restart existing containers (e.g. pick up config changes for PHP FPM).
+ - `porter restart` - Restart existing containers (e.g. pick up config changes for PHP FPM)
+ - `porter logs` - Show container logs

 ### Basic settings

  - `porter domain {domain}` - Set tld ('test' is the default for domains such as sample.test)
- - `porter home {dir?}` - Set the home dir for sites, run in the dir to use it directly - or set it specifically
+ - `porter home {dir?} {--show}` - Set the home dir for sites, run in the dir to use it directly - or set it specifically.
+Use `--show` to see the current setting.

 ### Site settings